-That there, that is a boob plate.
-I made that one.
-The woman in the photo asked for it to be like that.
-She fights in it.
-I worry constantly that she’s going to fall hard and it will crack her sternum, even with the padding.
+I have built boobplates before, for fighters.
+They fight in them.
+They serve their purpose and make their wearers happy, but I constantly worry that they’re going to fall hard and it will crack her sternum, even with the padding.
 Note also that it seems almost perfectly designed to guide sword points and arrows into her heart.
 They still have to penetrate the armor but, honestly, that’s a design flaw.
 However, it looks good and makes her feel sexy and badass at the same time.
 That’s important too.

 So we have a bit of a new problem: We want to make people look good.
 We want characters to be sexy.
 We want that more than we want realism in our fantasy art but we also want to feel like what they are wearing makes sense.
 The armor should compliment the character and setting, not distract from it.
 How do we do it?

 Any science fiction or fantasy world runs on its own set of rules.
 The fashion, technology, values and physics are all free to be laid out by the creative minds involved.
 Maintaining some logical consistency in what people wear for armor adds a lot to the world.
 If men and women are going to be fighting the same battles, afford them the same level of protection.

 5.2 Go for the eyes Boo

 Any artist working with human subject matter will tell you that the face is the most important part of the character.
 A headshot by itself can tell you everything you need to know about who a person is and how they feel.
 Sex appeal can come entirely from a beautiful face, the body doesn’t need to be naked as well.

 The bare chest and boob plate add nothing to the femininity, sexiness, or appeal of the character.
 Focus on the face for character appeal, let the armor be a reflection of the setting and her role within it.